4-H & FFA Junior Livestock Auction

 8. When an animal is designated sold to a packer in the sale ring, it becomes property of the packer.
 Any changes must be done by private treaty with the packer and not involve the Fair.
 Packers have the right to refuse a sick or injured animal at the time of loading and ownership of the animal reverts to the exhibitor.

-9. A sales fee of 3% of the total selling price will be charged by the auction committee for each animal sold.
+9. A sales fee of up to 5% of the total selling price will be charged by the auction committee for each animal sold.
 The fee will be withheld from the money collected from the buyer and will be noted in the settlement with the exhibitor.

 10. Owners of Grand and Reserve animals may be required to help with the auction, as runners, immediately after selling their animal.